GENI-NSF/geni-tools/README.txt

    all trusted / federated certificates (PEM format).
 Note that the CH certificate is used in generating slice credentials.

-   The geni_aggregates file lists the Aggregate Managers that have federated with this Clearinghouse.
+   The gcf_config file am_* properties lists the Aggregate Managers that have federated with this Clearinghouse.
 For some other examples see src/geni/ch.py.
 This is how a single gcf-ch can contact multiple AM API compliant agggregate managers from whatever control